RobotecAI/RobotecGPULidar/README.md

     1. You may be asked to create a Nvidia account to download
 3. Export environment variable:
    1. `export OptiX_INSTALL_DIR=<your-OptiX-path>`.
+4. Install dependencies with command: `./setup.py --install-deps`
-4. Use `setup.py` script to build.
+5. Use `setup.py` script to build.
    - It will use CMake to generate files for the build system (make) and the build.
    - You can pass optional CMake and make parameters, e.g.
      - `./setup.py --cmake="-DCMAKE_BUILD_TYPE=Debug" --make="-j 16"`